QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 Choose Wave If:

-- Eliminating software costs is top priority
+- Reducing accounting software costs is a top priority

-- Basic accounting features meet your needs
+- Basic accounting and invoicing features meet your needs

 - Limited third-party integrations are acceptable